-In Watson v Jones, 13 Wall 679 (1872), the Court considered a dispute between antislavery and proslavery factions over who controlled the property of a Presbyterian Church in Kentucky.
-The General Assembly of the Church had recognized the antislavery faction, and the Supreme Court, applying not the Constitution but a "broad and sound view of the relations of church and state under our system of laws," declined to question that determination.
+In Watson v Jones, 80 US (13 Wall) 679 (1872), the Court considered a dispute between antislavery and proslavery factions over who controlled the property of a Presbyterian Church in Kentucky.
+The Church General Assembly had recognized the antislavery faction.
+The Supreme Court, applying not the Constitution but a "broad and sound view of the relations of church and state under our system of laws," declined to question that determination.

 In Kedroff v Saint Nicholas Cathedral of Russian Orthodox Church in NAm, 344 US 94 (1952), the issue concerned the right to use an Orthodox cathedral.
-In Kedroff the Court held that the issue over the right to use the cathedral was strictly a matter of ecclesiastical government.
+The Court held that the issue over the right to use the cathedral was strictly a matter of ecclesiastical government.

-Serbian E Orthodox Diocese for United States and Can v Milivojevich, 426 U. S 696 (1976), was a case involving a dispute over control of a Diocese of the Serbian Orthodox Church, including its property and assets.
+Serbian E Orthodox Diocese for US and Can v Milivojevich, 426 US 696 (1976), was a case concerning control of an Orthodox Church Diocese.
 A lawsuit was brought arguing that the Church had not followed its own internal resolution procedures.
-The Supreme Court held that by inquiring into whether the Church had followed its own procedures, the State

-Supreme Court had unconstitutionally undertaken the resolution of religious controversies whose resolution the First Amendment commits exclusively to the ecclesiastical tribunals of the Church.
+The Court held that by inquiring into whether the Church had followed its own procedures, the State Supreme Court had unconstitutionally undertaken the resolution of religious controversies whose resolution the First Amendment commits exclusively to the Church's ecclesiastical tribunals.

-In Hosanna-Tabor, the Supreme Court had the first occasion to consider whether this freedom of a religious organization to select its ministers is implicated by a suit alleging employment discrimination.
+In Hosanna-Tabor, the Supreme Court had the first occasion to consider whether this freedom of a religious organization to select its ministers impacts on a suit alleging employment discrimination.
 The Courts of Appeals had previously had extensive experience with this issue.
 Since the passage of Title VII of the Civil Rights Act of 1964, 42 USC 2000e et seq, and other employment discrimination laws, the Courts of Appeals had consistently recognized the existence of a "ministerial exception," grounded in the First Amendment.
-E.g. Hollins v Methodist Healthcare, Inc, 474 F3d 223 (6th Cir 2007).
+E.g. Hollins v Methodist Healthcare, Inc, 474 F3d 223 (6th Cir 2007); Ogle v Church of God, 153 Fed Appx 371 (6th Cir 2005); and Hutchison v Thomas, 789 F2d 392 (6th Cir 1986).
 In addition, the Michigan Court of Appeals had previously indicated that the ministerial exception applies to discrimination claims against religious employers in Michigan.
 Weishuhn v Catholic Diocese of Lansing, 279 Mich App 150; 756 NW2d 483 (2008).

-The ministerial exception precludes application of employment discrimination legislation to claims concerning the employment relationship between a religious institution and its ministers.
+.
 In Hosanna-Tabor, the Supreme Court agreed that there is a ministerial exception.
+The ministerial exception precludes application of employment discrimination legislation to claims concerning the employment relationship between a religious institution and its ministers